Teun/SnappetChallenge/README.md

 For the solution, I tried using a few approaches:

 - Use the job's stack as seen in the job description (AWS, Angular, TypeScript)
-- Use IaC and CI/CD as much as possible (CloudFormation and Github Actions)
+- Use IaC and CI/CD (CloudFormation and Github Actions) to have the project as automated, scalable, versionable, and consistent as possible
 - Minimum configuration needed
 - Using serverless (benefits of "inifite" scalability, less config, and no costs for idle time).
 I used Serverless Framework to facilitate the provisioning of resources, which is just an abstraction for CloudFormation